 Several sites in the inventory are non-vacant.
-Three of the parcels include units to address th lower-income RHNA.
+Three of the parcels include units to address the lower-income RHNA.
 All three parcels are owned by the City.
-One parcel has an approve affordable housing project on it (Pacific Senior) that will produce 140 affordable units for senior The unit numbers included for that site are based on the approved project.
-The other tw parcels (2047 First Street & North M/N Street) are owned by the City and land-banked affordable housing and will require affordable housing to be built on them.
-City staff currently conducting environmental testing in preparation for a future Request Qualifications (RFQ) process to select affordable housing developers for the two parcels.
-Tł target date to select and enter into an agreement with a project developer is end of 2023.
+One parcel has an approved affordable housing project on it (Pacific Senior) that will produce 140 affordable units for seniors.
+The unit numbers included for that site are based on the approved project.
+The other two parcels (2047 First Street & North M/N Street) are owned by the City and land-banked for affordable housing and will require affordable housing to be built on them.
+City staff are currently conducting environmental testing in preparation for a future Request for Qualifications (RFQ) process to select affordable housing developers for the two parcels.
+The target date to select and enter into an agreement with a project developer is end of 2023.
 The City expects to release the RFQ around the end of this year (2022).
-It should also be noted the while the maximum allowed densities on the two land-banked parcels is below the City default density of 30 dwelling units per acre, they are required to develop with affordab housing so are deemed suitable for lower income units.
-The two parcels are each smaller the 0.5 acres so are considered small sites but similarly can be considered good candidates f lower income unit development since they are required to be developed with affordable unit are City-owned, and have a process in motion for development.
+It should also be noted that while the maximum allowed densities on the two land-banked parcels is below the City's default density of 30 dwelling units per acre, they are required to develop with affordable housing so are deemed suitable for lower income units.
+The two parcels are each smaller than 0.5 acres so are considered small sites but similarly can be considered good candidates for lower income unit development since they are required to be developed with affordable units, are City-owned, and have a process in motion for development.
+Additional detailed information about non-vacant sites is provided in Appendix A.

-The City has a recent track record of developing housing on non-vacant sites with existing use and structures.
+The City has a recent track record of developing housing on non-vacant sites with existing uses and structures.
 There are two recent projects where commercial retail and auto uses existed previously, the Legacy Livermore (under construction) and Auburn Grove (recently completed construction) projects.
-The projects include 222 and 100 units each.
-Auburn Grove include some low and moderate-income units and Legacy Livermore is a mixed use market rate project.
+The projects include 222 and 100 units, respectively.
+Auburn Grove includes some low and moderate-income units and Legacy Livermore is a mixed use market rate project.